Caution to recruiters: here are two real life examples of why you shouldn't reference new grads and digital natives in your job postings.

-When an employee stops showing up for work, it may be considered “job abandonment” — but is the employer always justified in terminating the employee?
-Consider the following scenario before you send a termination letter:
+When an employee stops showing up for work, it may be considered "job abandonment."
+But is the employer always justified in terminating the employee?

 Company policy and job abandonment

-How to avoid situations leading to job abandonment
+How to avoid situations leading up to job abandonment

 To avoid any misunderstanding, an employer should: